-Association comment

-Ministry of the SBR meets a few times a year with

-Environment members of the ministry to network

-Youth and share best sustainability

-Environmental practices and involvement of the

-Engagement youth community in Singapore.

-Cautaca Island Contact Island was down and acc

-Sentosa Island Sentosa Island regularly organises

-Partner meetings between its island

-partners and often by inviting third

-party organisations to discuss about

-future and potential development

-plans of the island.

-Singapore A primary point of contact for CSR

-Compact for related events and support in

-CSR • • • • • • • • • • • • • • • • • • • •

-CSK Singapore.
-As a member, SBR is

-regularly involved in seminars and

-meetings organized by this

-organization.
-SBR has also

-sponsored some of these events.
+Association Comment Ministry of the Environment Youth Environmental Engagement SBR meets a few times a year with members of the ministry to network and share best sustainability practices and involvement of the youth community in Singapore.
+Sentosa Island Partner Sentosa Island regularly organises meetings between its island partners and often by inviting third party organisations to discuss about future and potential development plans of the island.
+Singapore Compact for CSR A primary point of contact for CSR related events and support in Singapore.
+As a member, SBR is regularly involved in seminars and meetings organized by this organization.
+SBR has also sponsored some of these events.

-Association comment UN Global Compact The United Nations global CSR initiative is the world's largest CSR initiative that aims to drive more sustainable practices in businesses throughout the world.
-Since 2012, SBR is a member. eco-business.com Asia-Pacific's largest environmental business community.
+Association Commant Comment UN Global Compact eco-business.com Signatory/Member.
+The United Nations global CSR initiative is the world's largest CSR initiative that aims to drive more sustainable practices in businesses throughout the world.
+Since 2012.
+Asia-Pacific's largest environmental business community.
 As a member and an approved client, SBR submits regular environmental related articles to this platform.
 Singapore SBR is actively supporting the work of SEC Environment through sponsorships or direct Council involvements.
-TUV Rheinland SBR is the first hotel to become certified in SEA under TUV Rheinlands's eco hotel scheme.
-In addition SBR is very close to their activities by supporting their work and processes.
+PUB's Friends of Water Network SBR is an active member of the Public Utility Board's Friends of Water Network, and supports efforts to promote water conservation.
 Singapore Nature Society As a member SBR regularly attends events organized by this organization.
 It also has sponsored some of their initiatives.
 National Environment Agency Learning Journey partner for PS21 Excel Convention 2010.
 SBR is the first learning journey partner from the private sector .
 St Andrew's Autism Centre SBR actively supports the integration of people in need through its partnership with the organization.